meaggrif/meaggrif.github.io/index.md

 1. **Technica - Causal Analytics for Smart Manufacturing**

-- As a participant in the Tech + Research Workshop at the 2018 Technica Women's Hackathon,\ I conducted data analysis using the VAR library in Python and the Granger Causality method.\
+- As a participant in the Tech + Research Workshop at the 2018 Technica Women's Hackathon,</br>
+  I conducted data analysis using the VAR library in Python and the Granger Causality method.
-- My team and I determined how to find causal relationships between variables\ in time series data sets.
+- My team and I determined how to find causal relationships between variables
+  in time series data sets.

 2. **Critical Period Horomone Research**